You do service your car and floss your teeth regularly. Isn’t it?

 You must ensure that all the information on your website is up-to-date so that your visitors don’t lose trust in your business.

-Yet there are many websites that have outdated information like old address, non-functional phone numbers, obsolete services etc.
+Yet there are many websites that have outdated information like old addresses, non-functional phone numbers, obsolete services, etc.

 Don’t disappoint your users with outdated information.
-Whenever there is any changes required, contact your website developer to update your website immediately.
+Whenever there are any changes required, contact your website developer to update your website immediately.

 #2 Broken links fixing

-A link that shows “page not found” error on click is a broken link.
+A link that shows a “page not found” error on click is a broken link.

 But you don’t have to worry about the broken links on your site when you hire a website builder for your web maintenance.